-Convention Meaning - Hyphens in program examples indicate that additional arguments to the QIO request are provided on the following line(s).
-For example: numbers \$QIO_S FUNC=#10\$WRITEPBLK,- ;FUNCTION IS - ;WRITE PHYSICAL CHAN=W^TTCHAN1,- ;TO TTCHAN 1 EFN=#1,- ;EVENT FLAG 1 P1=W^ASTMSG,- ;P1 = BUFFER P2=#ASTMSGSIZE ;P2 = BUFFER SIZE Unless otherwise noted, all numbers in the text are assumed to be decimal.
-Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated in coding examples.
+quotation marks apostrophes The term quotation marks is used to refer to double quotation marks (").
+The term apostrophe (') is used to refer to a single quotation mark. - Hyphens in coding examples indicate that additional arguments to the request are provided on the line that follows.
+For example: CMDOFAB: \$FAB fac=put,fnm=sys\$output:,- mrs=132,rat=cr,rfm=var CMDORAB: \$RAB ubf=cmdbuf,usz=cmdbsz,- fab=cmdofab numbers Unless otherwise noted, all numbers in the text are assumed to be decimal.
+Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated in the coding examples.